ibm-cloud-docs/cloud-shell/preview.md

    Your web preview opens in a new browser window.
 You should see the first screen of your app's UI.
    <!-- Just how static is this URL?
 Will it ever change?
 If so, when? -->

    If you see a message that says there's nothing to preview in {{site.data.keyword.cloud-shell_short}}, the server where your app is running isn't listening on the selected port.
-Verify that your server is listening on the pod's internal port and that you're forwarding the port that you're previewing to the right internal port.
+Verify that your server is listening on the pod's internal port and that you're forwarding the port that you're previewing to the correct internal port.
    {: tip}

 ## Previewing other endpoints on a port